-Our next Basic Mediation Training, sponsored by the Maryland State Bar Association, will take place September 24-28, 2018 at the University of Baltimore Business School (exact dates will be confirmed shortly).
+Our next Basic Mediation Training, sponsored by the Maryland State Bar Association, will take place January 18, 20, 24, 25 and 27, 2023 via Zoom.
 Registration information and a course outline can be found here.

 We also offer on-site mediation and conflict resolution training where we will come to your office and set up a training session.
 We conduct training throughout the United States.

 What makes Alternative Resolutions, LLC the best in terms of conflict resolution training?

 “She is excellent!
 Ellen just completed a workshop for the NSF [National Science Foundation] grant FORWARD to Professorship that I run each year.
 Her session on negotiation was the best one we have ever had and the participants (more than 50 of them) had only the best to say about her.
 You have found a winner!” -Associate Provost George Washington University